Depression Symptoms and Warning Signs

 - Reckless behavior.
 You engage in escapist behavior such as substance abuse, compulsive gambling, reckless driving, or dangerous sports.

 - Concentration problems.
 Trouble focusing, making decisions, or remembering things.

 - Unexplained aches and pains.
 An increase in physical complaints such as headaches, back pain, aching muscles, and stomach pain.

 Depression is a major risk factor for suicide.
 The deep despair and hopelessness that goes along with depression can make suicide feel like the only way to escape the pain.
-Thoughts of death or suicide are a serious symptom of depression, so take any suicidal talk or behavior seriously.
-It's not just a warning sign that the person is thinking about suicide: it's a cry for help.
+If you have a loved one with depression, take any suicidal talk or behavior seriously and learn to recognize the warning signs.

 Warning signs of suicide include:

 - Talking about killing or harming one’s self

 - Expressing strong feelings of hopelessness or being trapped